-Trams are a reminder of the good old days in Hong Kong.
+Trams are a reminder of the good old days.
 They constantly reminded me of trams in Kolkata.
-They are slow, not airconditioned, but they let you absorb the sights, sounds, and smells of Hong Kong.
+They are slow, not airconditioned, but they let you absorb the sights, sounds, and smells of the city.
 I had to skip them most of the times in the interest of time, but I did take one joy ride, just for the experience.
 There are so many trams moving around – painted creatively, they look like toys moving on the roads.

 Heritage Tram called Peak Tram takes you to Victoria Peak in vintage style while giving you a slanted look of the city.

 To travel between two main islands Hong Kong and Kowloon – there is a ferry called Star Ferry.

 Pro Tip – Buy return ticket on Airport Express, it works cheaper than two one-way tickets.

 Hong Kong has all kinds of people.
 I met the kindest people and some of the rudest.
 While walking around Wan Chai – I was searching for a temple.
 I asked the two elderly men who were chatting outside a shop.
 It took me a while to make them understand what I am looking for – my pronunciation was the culprit.
 When they figured out I was looking for the temple, around the corner – they laughed and I laughed with them.
-It was one of my beautiful moments in Hong Kong.
+It was one of my beautiful moments there.

 Most people who are not very comfortable with English would try to ignore your questions at the cost of sounding rude.

-I happened to meet a college friend who is now living in Hong Kong after 20 years.
-I met another friend’s friend who has lived in Hong Kong all her life and I met a Katy – a Hong Kong-based blogger.
-They were my windows to the life in Hong Kong along with my Airbnb hosts.
+I happened to meet a college friend who is now living here, after 20 years.
+I met another friend’s friend who has lived there all her life and I met a Katy – a Hong Kong-based blogger.
+They were my windows to life in the city along with my Airbnb hosts.

 Hong Kong has its own currency and passport even though technically it is China.